coderamen666/srd-v3.5-md/basic-rules-and-legal/special-abilities-and-conditions.md

 Some creatures have the supernatural or spell-like ability to take the form of a cloud of vapor or gas.

-Creatures in gaseous form can't run but can fly.
+Creatures in gaseous form can’t run but can fly.
 A gaseous creature can move about and do the things that a cloud of gas can conceivably do, such as flow through the crack under a door.
-It can't, however, pass through solid matter.
-Gaseous creatures can't attack physically or cast spells with verbal, somatic, material, or focus components.
+It can’t, however, pass through solid matter.
+Gaseous creatures can’t attack physically or cast spells with verbal, somatic, material, or focus components.
 They lose their supernatural abilities (except for the supernatural ability to assume gaseous form, of course).